Master's in School Building Leadership

 The SBL cohort program is a two-year, 6-semester program that takes place in-person at Brooklyn College.
 The scholarship is funded on a semester-by-semester basis, pending federal funding.

-Applications for this cohort are now open.
+Applications for this cohort will re-open in the spring of 2025.
 Please see below for instructions.

 WHO SHOULD APPLY?